19122000Mub/salesforce-event-management-system/README.md

 # Salesforce Event Management System

+## Overview

-A Salesforce CRM project developed to manage Events, Sessions, Speakers, Attendees, Registrations, and Feedback.
+This project was developed in Salesforce CRM to manage events, sessions, speakers, attendees, registrations, and feedback.

-## Skills Used

-* Salesforce CRM
-* SOQL
-* Data Modeling
-* Lookup Relationships
-* Master-Detail Relationships

-## Objects
+## Objects Used

 * Event
 * Session